 The bill S. 431 aims to amend various sections of the South Carolina Code of Laws to clarify and establish legal frameworks surrounding parental rights in cases of assisted reproduction.
-Specifically, it grants the family court exclusive jurisdiction to hear and determine actions related to assisted reproduction parental rights, updates definitions related to parentage in assisted reproduction, and provides conforming language in sections regarding jurisdiction and voluntary agreements.
-Notably, the bill includes new definitions for terms such as "assisted reproduction," "donor," and "intended parent," which are essential for understanding the legal implications of assisted reproduction.
+Specifically, it provides that the family court has exclusive jurisdiction to hear and determine actions related to assisted reproduction parental rights, updates definitions related to parentage in the context of assisted reproduction, and ensures that jurisdictional language is consistent across relevant sections.
+Notably, the bill reserves certain provisions in Section 63-3-530 and introduces new definitions for terms such as "assisted reproduction," "donor," and "intended parent" in Section 63-17-10.

 Latest Version: 63-3-530, 63-17-10, 63-17-20, 63-17-40